InfuseAI/primehub-site/docs/model-deployment-prepackaged-server-sklearn.md

 └── model.joblib
 ```

-1. **model.joblib**: The model file should be saved by `joblib` format.
+1. **model.joblib**: The model file should be saved by the `joblib` format.
 For more information, please see scikit-learn [Model persistence](https://scikit-learn.org/stable/modules/model_persistence.html) document

 ### How It Works

 You can check the detailed code in the [Github](https://github.com/SeldonIO/seldon-core/blob/master/servers/sklearnserver/sklearnserver/SKLearnServer.py).
-Here, we demonstrate by the pseudo code.
+Here, we demonstrate by the pseudo-code.

 **Load the model**
 ```python